 Their instant transfers are generally processed within 15 minutes to a few hours, depending on the receiving country, and their fees for cash payouts are at par with Western Union (but WorldRemit fees for bank transfers are much more affordable).

 For example, a $300 USD transfer from the US to India is available to be picked up in a few hours, while the same transfer is processed within minutes when sent to Chile.

-Check out our full review of WorldRemit and get 3 transactions fee free in many countries.
+Check out our full review of WorldRemit (review) and get 3 transactions fee free in many countries.

 Unlike Western Union and WorldRemit, Remitly (review) only supports personal transfers (that is, no business payments or donations to charitable institutions, etc.).

 Remitly is available in 16 developed countries and has a unique mission to make currency transfer affordable and fast for immigrant workers to their families in developing countries.